seungjae2525/MRMCbinary/README.md

 ## Description
 This is the source code for the `MRMCbinary` package in R.
-`MRMCbinary` is a package aimed at comparing the performance of diagnostic tests (i.e., sensitivity and specificity) for binary outcome in multi-reader multi-case (MRMC) study.
+`MRMCbinary` is a package aimed at comparing the performance of diagnostic tests (i.e., sensitivity and specificity) for a binary outcome in multi-reader multi-case (MRMC) study.

 ### Reference
 Lee, S., Jang, S., and Lee, W. Evaluating Diagnostic Accuracy of Binary Medical Tests in Multi-reader Multi-case Study.